 Earn a degree in computer software engineering or a related field

 Most software engineering job roles require that you have a bachelor’s degree.
 Another degree similar to that of software engineering is Computer science.
-Majoring in courses such as this would provide you with the necessary foundation for designing and developing programs.
+Majoring in courses such as this would provide you with the necessary foundation for designing and developing programs and apps.
 The theory taught in schools during computer science or other related degrees is important in preparing you for data structures and algorithms.

 Software engineering is such that you can be self-taught or have an associate’s degree and still get hired.
 However, if you plan on taking this route, you need to have a portfolio of projects you have completed which will show your skills set and how functional you are.
 For example, there are open source projects that allow you to contribute new features and fixes if you don’t have a concept of your own.
 Open source projects mean that the code (source) for a piece of software can be viewed publicly.
 Open-source projects allow anyone to submit code to a project and the maintainers of the project will approve of it.
 Finding such projects as this with a community of developers could greatly accelerate your skills

 Discipline is an important virtue if you want to succeed in software engineering.
 It has also been reported that even people who study other scientific courses are able to take on the role of software engineers quite excellently well because of the mental discipline already developed.